AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 The rule corresponds to the main frame document requests, i.e. HTML documents that are loaded in the browser tab.
 It does not match iframes, there is a [`$subdocument` modifier](#subdocument-modifier) for these.

-By default, AdGuard will not block the requests that are loaded in the browser tab (e.g. "main frame bypass").
+By default, AdGuard does not block the requests that are loaded in the browser tab (e.g. "main frame bypass").
 The idea is not to prevent pages from loading as the user clearly indicated that they want this page to be loaded.
 However, if the `$document` modifier is specified explicitly, AdGuard does not use that logic and prevents the page load.
 Instead, it responds with a "blocking page".

 If this modifier is used with an exclusion rule (`@@`), it completely disables blocking on corresponding pages.
 It is equivalent to using `$elemhide`, `$content`, `$urlblock`, `$jsinject`, and `$extension` modifiers simultaneously.